Jayaneththi18/Tourism/README.md

 # Tourism
-DreamTour Sri Lanka is a full-stack tourism management web application designed to provide an interactive platform for users to explore travel destinations, browse tour packages, and communicate with travel service providers.
-The system also includes an administrative backend for managing users and tourism content efficiently.
+DreamTour Sri Lanka is a dynamic tourism web application designed to allow users to discover travel destinations, explore tour packages, and interact with tourism services in a seamless digital environment.
+The system integrates secure authentication, user dashboards, backend management, and database-driven functionality to create a scalable tourism platform.